CENTCOM Materiel Recovery Element

-CENTCOM Materiel Recovery Element (CMRE) is a military organization tasked with conducting materiel reduction and engineer deconstruction operations in Afghanistan for the purpose of saving valuable military equipment and returning operating bases to local land owners, the Afghan Local Police (ALP), or the Afghan National Army (ANA).
+The CENTCOM Materiel Recovery Element (CMRE) was a military organization tasked with conducting materiel reduction and engineer deconstruction operations in Afghanistan for the purpose of saving valuable military equipment and returning operating bases to local land owners, the Afghan Local Police, or the Afghan National Army.

-Intro to CMRE

-Army's CENTCOM Materiel Recovery Element (CMRE) supporting the Combined Joint Operational Area-Afghanistan (CJOA-A) wide mission during Operation Enduring Freedom to support the responsible and gradual transition of United States forces (USF) bases and property.
+The CMRE supported the responsible and gradual transition of U.S. bases and property throughout Afghanistan (the Combined Joint Operational Area-Afghanistan (CJOA-A)) under the direction of Army Forces Central Command.
+The mission took place from 2012-2014 and beyond.

 History

-The 593d Sustainment Brigade (SB) is the first unit to command and control the Army's CENTCOM Materiel Recovery Element (CMRE).
+The 593rd Sustainment Brigade (SB) was the first headquarters to command and control the Army's CENTCOM Materiel Recovery Element (CMRE).
 The 593d SB, led by Colonel Douglas McBride and Command Sergeant Major Eric Taylor, comprising 3,371 active duty, Reserve and National Guard soldiers, sailors, airmen, marines, Department of Defense civilians, and contractors, conducted over 110 geographically dispersed general engineering construction missions in remote and urban environments covering an area larger than Texas (250,000 square miles).
 The 593d SB processed 17,000 materiel release orders, which constituted the shipping of over 9,000 twenty foot container equivalent units (TEU) of materiel out of Afghanistan, reestablishing positive accountability of over $22 million worth of equipment in the Army supply system thus far.

 Assigned the mission to deconstruct and/or descope U.S. bases in Afghanistan, the 593d SB conducted over ten descoping projects, one complete deconstruction, and two expansions.
 The brigade assumed responsibility for six of RC-South's high priority projects that included over 350,000 meters of perimeter expansion, headquarters structures for a brigade combat team, and living space for over 6,000 soldiers.